BoltApp/bolt-unity-sdk/README.md

 ### Step 3: Get your Bolt account

 1. Go to [merchant.bolt.com](https://www.bolt.com) and login to the dashboard.
-You can signup here if you
+You can signup here if you don't have an account.
 2. Set up your products in the Bolt dashboard
 3. Get your payment links (they look like: `https://digital-subscriptions-test-14-04.c-staging.bolt.com/c?u=SRZKjocdzkUmJfS2J7JNCQ&publishable_key=BQ9PKQksUGtj.Q9LwVLfV3WF4.32122926f7b9651a416a5099dc92dc2b4c87c8b922c114229f83b345d65f4695`)